Kalahari: All You Need To Know!

 - You can swim in the waterpark even if your room isn’t ready for check-in and you can stay and swim after you check out.

 - Bring your own towels, especially if you have sensitive skin.
 The towels they offer for you to borrow are rough, small, and scratchy and they frequently run out of them anyway.
+You need your own towels if you’re not staying overnight at the resort.

 - Dry off completely before trying to do the rides at Tom Foolerys.
 They won’t let you ride if they think you are still wet.

 - Someone might check your bags when you enter the waterpark and not let you bring in outside food.
 Sometimes they don’t check though since we saw lots of outside food that got in somehow.
+You can eat your own food outside of the water park (arcade area) if they won’t let you in with your own food.

 - Ask a lifeguard for the time as there are no clocks inside the waterpark.